IanDenning/CAA-Hockey-Analytics/README.md

 Built With
 R: dplyr, ggplot2, car (VIF), scales, ggrepel

 Note: Data files and generated outputs are excluded from this repository.
-Only the methodology and code are public.
+To access the results from my analysis, please refer to my website, as there will be a front-end interactive model where you can see the regression model for each player, along with their player cards that show all their micro-analytic percentiles.